krumedia/winzig-dak/README.md

 create a user for it (optional), edit archive.conf and run archive-setup.
 Depending on the configured functionality or what parts of mini-dak are used, you will need some additional software, listed by: «grep Requires: *».
-Install the cronjob.
 Enjoy.

 TODO
 ----

-* delete stuff used to download/mirror upstream archives
 * delete hacks for unreleased
 * create a dokumentation
 * debianize / make debian-package
-* much more …
+* give ability to delete a package with a specific version